-Students who arrive after 8:40 a.m. must sign in at the main office.
-Students who need to leave school before 2:35 p.m. for any reason (doctor's appointment, etc.) must sign out at the Main Office.
-A note should be presented for all pre-arranged absences.
+Students who arrive after 8:45 a.m. must sign in at the Main Office.
+Students who need to leave school before 3:10 p.m. for any reason (doctor's appointment, etc.) must sign out at the Main Office.
+A note should be presented for all prearranged absences.
+Should a note not be presented, a telephone call will be made to obtain verbal consent to sign the student out of school.
+Without parental/guardian consent the student will be required to remain in school.
+If students arrive late, they are required to go to the Main Office to sign in.
+Students who sign in late for a class must attend the class that day, regardless of the amount of class-time remaining.